unixunion/py-solace-provision/README.md

 ## Dependencies

 pySolPro imports one or several libraries available at runtime, [solace-semp-config](https://pypi.org/project/solace-semp-config/#description) library is required.
-The monitoring and action libraries are optional, and have a performance cost.
-So dont install monitor or action if you dont intend to use them.
+The monitor and action libraries are optional, and have a performance cost.
+Only install monitor or action if you intend to use them.

 ## Docker